 ANC seeks to extend opportunities for students by developing partnerships with accredited institutions of higher education that offer bachelor and master degrees.
-For information about current programs, click the University Center link on the College's website at www.anc.edu or contact the Dean for Effectiveness, Assessment, and Planning at extension 1177 or 870-762-3161.
+For information about current programs, click the University Center link on the College's website at www.anc.edu or contact the Dean for Effectiveness, Assessment, and Planning at 870-762-3161.